aghaffar570/hangman/README.md

 ## Local Setup
-run the client and server dev env in parallel
+run the dev env for both the client and server in parallel
 ```
-npm run dev
+$ npm run dev
 ```

 ## Features
 - configure the word's "difficulty level" based on the user's preference
-- track the user's score per browser session
+- track the user's score for each browser session